TiffanyNwanne/Lynila-Community-Pharmacy-Revenue-Analysis/README.md

 Since 2020, Lynila Pharmacy reported a **total revenue of $3.8 billion**, against **total expenses of $539 million**, resulting in a **net income of $3.2 billion**.
 The company maintained a strong profitability margin, with a particularly lean expense profile dominated by salaries and inventory costs.

-Quarterly performance was generally stable, although a notable dip in net income occurred in **Q3**, attributed to a decrease in revenue and only a marginal drop in expenses.
+Quarterly performance year after year was generally stable, although a notable recurrent dip in net income in **Q3**, attributed to a decrease in revenue and only a marginal drop in expenses.
 Expense allocation indicates a potential opportunity for optimization, especially in salary management.

 ---